Genesis Part One: Deep Dive

 Each person is full God

-Stanley Grenz in Theology for the Community of God, takes the Trinity into new levels of love:
+In Theology for the Community of God, Stanley Grenz takes the Trinity into new levels of love, stating,

-Whether you agree or not with any of these quotes, the study of the Trinity is an incredible dive into one of the biggest brain stretching topics of the Bible.
-But if you are willing to venture in here are some great texts to get you started and as stated before we are going to continue this incredible journey as we journey through the Bible.
+Whether or not you agree with these quotes, the study of the Trinity is an incredible dive into one of the most brain-stretching topics of the Bible.
+But, if you are willing to venture in, here are some great texts to get you started and, as stated before, we are going to continue this study as we journey through the Bible.

-Christian Theology An Introduction - Alister E McGrath (this is a great book that walks you through the foundations of theological development and core foundations)
+Christian Theology An Introduction by Alister E McGrath – this is a great book that walks you through the foundations of theological development and core foundations.

-Systematic Theology - Wayne Grudem (great text book if you are interested in theology)
+Systematic Theology by Wayne Grudem – a great text book if you are interested in theology.

-Systematic Theology An Introduction to Christian Belief - John M Frame
+Systematic Theology An Introduction to Christian Belief by John M Frame.